ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 The notable difference between _queries/mutations_ and _subscriptions_ is the use of a _publish/subscribe_ tool (here, `PubSub` included in graphql-subscriptions library).
 This kind of tool allows you to subscribe to (`pubsub.asyncIterator(['NOM_EVENT'])`) and publish an event (`pubsub.publish('NOM_EVENT', {mediaAdded: newBook})`).

-Then, the publication of a `MEDIA_ADDED` event is added into the `addBook` mutation.
+The publication of a `MEDIA_ADDED` event is added into the `addBook` mutation.
 A “notification” will be sent to all subscribers who will be able to respond, such as our `MediasCounter` component by incrementing a counter for the addition of books.

 # Conclusion